agoragames/kairos/README.rst

     Optional, is a function applied to all values when writing.
 Can be used for histogram resolution, converting an object into an id, etc.
-    Must accept whatever can be inserted into a timeseries and return an object which can be saved according to the rules of Redis or Mongo.
+    Must accept whatever can be inserted into a timeseries and return an object which can be saved according to the rules of the storage engine.

   intervals
     Required, a dictionary of interval configurations in the form of:

     {
-      # interval name, used in Redis and Mongo keys and should conform to best
+      # interval name, used in keys and should conform to best
-      # practices according to the backend type.
+      # practices according to the storage engine.
       minute: {

         # Required.
 The number of seconds that the interval will cover,